Geometric Proofs Worksheets

 - Quiz 3 - Find the alternate interior angles.

 Simple Strategies for Solving Geometric Proofs

-When you first start working with these types of problems you can easily get overwhelmed.
-The best thing to start by creating a plan for yourself.
+Make a Plan and Outline - The best thing to do is to start by creating a plan for yourself.
 We would encourage you to start by talking it out or writing a short outline of how you should proceed with the problem.
 Once you have a brief outline, go over the plan to make sure that you did not leave anything out.
 The dots should connect from one to another.
 It is then helpful to plug numbers into those values to make sure that you are on the right path.
 Things that can help you along the way is to spot reference angles and sides of triangles.
 You can find most of this information by referring to the information that is given to you.

 Spot What’s Not Stated - Look for congruent triangles because they can help you prove two sides and/or angles are the same through a number of different theorems.
 This will allow you to prove matching angles and spot balancing angles.
 Finding parallel lines is often golden.
 They will give you a flat surface to work off of.
 Look for triangles that are isosceles.
 Since they already have 2 equal sides you are just looking to see if the included angles are the same.